jo3-l/notes/chem/measurement/significant-figures.md

 ## Mixed operations

-When performing mixed operations with s.f., **round once at the end, not in between operations.** Doing the latter may lead to incorrect answers.
+When performing mixed operations with s.f., **round once at the end, never in intermediate calculations.** Doing the latter may lead to incorrect answers.
 For example, if we have

 $$
 \begin{align}